 After clicking Add... below the Route table, the following panel appears:

 The first thing you must do when creating a route is name it.
 In the box labeled "System Name" enter a unique name for your Route.
+If the system name does not start with "IO", "IO" will be prepended to the system name when the Route is created.
 You can optionally enter a more descriptive name in the "User Name" box.

 The radio button below the "User Name" allows you to show only the turnouts or sensors that are part of this route.
 There are two tables below the "Show:" radio buttons; the first one contains Turnouts and the second contains Sensors.
 Click the "Include" box in either table to add the desired Turnouts or Sensor to your route.
 Next to the "Include" box is the action that the included Turnouts or Sensors can perform when the Route is triggered.
 For example, if you wish the Turnout to be Thrown when the Route is triggered select "Set Thrown" in the drop down box.

 Below the Turnout and Sensor tables are three optional features: